FalseKelvin/SLP-Dividend-Contract/README.md

   //	2. decide whether the sending mechanism should be done via SLP SDK or to instantiate Cashscript
   //
   // Challenges:
+  //  1.
+Not possible to retrieve memopress/blockpress onchain messages from within the cashscript contract
   //  2.
 No loop functions in cashscript yet so unable to traverse the array onchain - a security risk
   //  3.
 No * operand due to incompatibility with Bitcoin script, so can't calculate distribution ratio onchain - a security risk
   //  4.
 Figure out logic to set aside transaction fees for each dividend distribution